Contact Information

 Office Hours

 Professor Reinert joined the faculty of Cardozo in 2007, after working as an associate at Koob & Magoolaghan for six years, where he focused on the rights of people confined in prisons and jails, employment discrimination, and disability rights.
 Reinert teaches and conducts research in the areas of Civil Procedure, Constitutional Law, Criminal Law, Federal Courts, and Law of Prisons and Jails.
-His articles have appeared in the Indiana Law Journal, Northwestern University Law Review, Stanford Law Review, the University of Pennsylvania Law Review, the University of Virginia Law Review, and William and Mary Law Review, among other journals.
-Reinert argued before the Supreme Court in Ashcroft v.
-Iqbal, and has appeared on behalf of parties and amicus curiae in many significant civil rights cases.
-In 2016 he became the director of the Center for Rights and Justice, which brings together the scholarship, programs and clinics at Cardozo engaged in public service, client advocacy and academic scholarship dealing with issues of fairness, equality, access to justice and transparency.
+His articles have appeared in the California Law Review, Journal of Empirical Legal Studies, Notre Dame Law Review, Northwestern University Law Review, Stanford Law Review, the University of Pennsylvania Law Review, and the University of Virginia Law Review, among other journals.
+His academic work has been profiled multiple times in The New York Times and cited by state and federal courts throughout the country.

 Reinert graduated magna cum laude from New York University School of Law.
 Upon graduating from law school, he held two clerkships, first with the Hon.
 Harry T. Edwards, D.C.
 Circuit Court of Appeals, and then with United States Supreme Court Justice Stephen G. Breyer.